-Lately, several well-done drama-comedies came over from Sweden, too.
-These include Oscar-nominated A Man Called Ove (2015), The Hundred-Year-Old Man Who Climbed Out the Window and Disappeared (2013) and, most recently, another Oscar-nominated comedy-drama flick called The Square (2017).
+Sweden… the land of Midsummer and the Norther Lights, is a dream destination for many… Lately, several well-done drama-comedies came over from Sweden, too.
+These include Oscar-nominated A Man Called Ove (2015), The Hundred-Year-Old Man Who Climbed Out the Window and Disappeared (2013) and Oscar-nominated Swedish-Danish co-production The Square (2017).

-For everything else you need to know in order to plan your film-inspired trip to Sweden, check out this country guide!
+For everything you need to know in order to plan your personal, film-inspired trip to Sweden, check out this country guide!

 - Films to watch for inspiration